Glycaa/CrafTuX/README.md

 In order to compile CraftTuX, you must have Qt and OpenGL development librairies installed.
 An easy way to do this is to download the [QtSDK](http://qt.nokia.com/downloads/).
 Then download the source and open `CrafTuX.pro`, in QtCreator for example.
 You just have to click on compile :)

+#Contributing
+Any contribution, no matter the form or amount, is greatly appreciated.
+Feel free to make suggestions!

 #Changelog
 ##v0.0.3 (not released yet)
 ```
 [ADD] Jump
+[ADD] New drawing method using VBOs. (decreases CPU usage by 90% for just a few chunks)
+[ADD] Blocks now have colors
+[ADD] New terrain generation method (experimental, using Perlin noise)
+[ADD] Chunks are now loaded at a good distance from the player, avoiding him to await the generation
+[ADD] The game can be paused and resumed properly
 ```
 ##v0.0.2 (Feb 29 2012)
 ```